ScopeMediaInc/javascript-idk/README.md

 ##### Input
 ```
 {
-  // only one of mediaId, mediaUrl and base64 is required
+  // only one of mediaId, mediaUrl or base64 is required
   mediaId: an image ID from your application image set,
   mediaUrl: an image URL,
   base64: a base64 encoded image,